PyMamba/mamba-framework/docs/reusability.rst

         def root(self, request, **kwargs):
             return super(Shared, self).root(request, **kwargs)

-If `use_scripts` is set as `true`, mamba will include all the scripts from the shared package in the `scripts` and `stylesheets` mambaerized resources so them are totally available into your applicatio.
+If `use_scripts` is set as `true`, mamba will include all the scripts from the shared package in the `scripts` and `stylesheets` mambaerized resources so them are totally available into your application.
 You can override them by creating you own scripts with the same name in your `application/view/scripts` and `application/view/stylesheets` directories.

 The same is applicable for shared templates and scripts in controller sub-directories.